1 THE ORGANISERS shall be deemed to be the Council of the Association and their nominated National Exhibition Officials.

 5.5 In any exhibit the top row in each frame i.e. the top 4 sheets is critical.
 Exhibitors, who use A4 display sheets, are responsible to ensure that the protectors meet the height limit of 300mm.
 This is necessary to prevent any damage to the display from the frame fixings at the top.

 6.1 A published item, or series of articles of not less than approximately 2,500 words, or a series of newsletters spanning at least one year or three issues published within 24 months prior to the date of submission shall be eligible for consideration.

 6.2 Items for consideration must be submitted in triplicate to the National Exhibition Secretary at least by, or at, the first council meeting of the year which is held in January.
 Items submitted will be returned to the author (at his/her expense) if so requested.
 If there is no such request, the submissions will become the property of the Association.

-6.3 Entries will be judged by three judges who will all be philatelists of considerable experience and who must be members of a society affiliated to the Association.
+6.3 Entries will be judged by two judges who will all be philatelists of considerable experience and who must be members of a society affiliated to the Association.

 6.4 The author(s) at the time of publication must be member(s) of a society affiliated to the Association.
 Posthumous awards may be considered.

 6.5 The items submitted must be in the English Language, either original or translated.